zrlio/darpc/README.md

 ## Maven Integration

-To use DaRPC in your maven application use the following snippet in your pom.xml file:
+To use DaRPC in your maven application use the following snippet in your pom.xml file (you need to build DaRPC before to update your local maven repo):

     <dependency>
       <groupId>com.ibm.darpc</groupId>